Coach Jack Ramsay, born February 21, 1925, was a popular broadcast analyst for ESPN and the Miami Heat. He died at 89 on April 28, 2014.

 - Other than my dad and a couple senior business associates who’ve guided me through the years, there were three people whom I got to know well and regarded with enormous reverence.
 The overarching legacies of pioneering broadcaster Marty Glickman, former St. John’s University Athletic Director Jack Kaiser and Jack Ramsay were that they happily helped others and that their words were their bonds.

-In closing, Jack will be one I’ll personally remember to my dying day.
+Jack will be one I’ll personally remember to my dying day.
 Not long after I met him, when my wife Donna and I had two young kids, we were considering a third.
 On one of those chartered flights, I asked Jack what he thought.
 “It’s a no-brainer.
 Have another kid.”

 Well, our youngest, our third, Jaime is now a law student at NYU.
 She has her mother’s smarts.

 What a man.
 Jack Ramsay!
 Rest in peace!